hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     "start:desktop": "office-addin-debugging start ../build/AppPackage/manifest.local.json desktop",
     ```

+1. THIS STEP WILL EVENTUALLY BE NECESSARY, BUT TO WORK AROUND A BUG, IT SHOULD BE SKIPPED.
+Open the webpack.config.js file.
+Change the line `from: "manifest*.json",` to `from: "../build/appPackage/manifest*.json",`.
 1. In Visual Studio Code, open the **TERMINAL**.
 Navigate to the add-in folder, then run the command `npm install`.
 1. Near the end of the webpack.config.js file there is a line that assigns a port for the webpack dev server.
 Change the value from `3000` to `53000`.